boosungkim/boosungkim/README.md

 💻 Previous SWE Intern @ Box
 🎓 Senior majoring in Computer Science and Math @ Dickinson College
-🌱  I want to help revolutionize the world by developing scalable and reliable systems that can support complex features, such as AI
+❤️‍🔥 Passion for developing scalable and reliable systems that can support complex features, such as AI
-🌠 I love star gazing
+🌠 I love star gazing and water related sports 🌊
 ⚡ Read more about me on my website: https://boosungkim.com
 💬 Feel free to reach out to me about anything!